moritzshore/rswap/README.md

 library(rswap)
 ```
 A useful place to start would be the `rswap_init()` function.
 This function creates the "Hupselbrook" example case in the same directory as your `swap.exe`.
 It goes on to run the setup, copy in the observed data template file, and plot the results.
-If this function finished succesfully, you know `rswap` is working properly.
+If this function finished successfully, you know `rswap` is working properly.
 ```
 rswap_init(swapexe = "C:/path/to/swap.exe")
 ```
 for help on any specific function, use ```> ?functionname```

 **⚠️IMPORTANT⚠️** Its important to know that rswap never modifies files in your project directory (`project_path`), instead all files are *copied* from `project_path` to `project_path/rswap`, modified there, and executed.
-All results are stored there as well, and will be overwritten over time.
-Remeber to save your results if you would like to keep them, and remeber that anything in the `project_path/rswap` directory is temporary!
+All results are stored there as well and will be overwritten over time.
+Remember to save your results if you would like to keep them, and remember that anything in the `project_path/rswap` directory is temporary!

 ## How to run SWAP?